 None of the dinosaur databases I found is as comprehensive and fun-to-explore as I hoped (and none of them are called Archaeosauria).
 I no longer have the time or passion for creating the world’s best and coolest dinosaur database, but if you (yeah you, the blog reader) know of a good one, please let me know in the comments.

-Last minute update: As I was finishing up this article, I ran across a recent blog post about someone trying to create a database of all dinosaur specimens.
-Check it out!
+I ran across a blog post about someone trying to create a database of all dinosaur specimens.
+It’s basically the same idea as Archaeosauria, but he doesn’t seem to have made any additional progress on the idea.